hci-a-if-its-2019/assignment-3-rennat10/README.md

 > Please write a paragraph expressing what you have learned from the usability evaluation,
 > and how it is reflected in your design.

+I designed the first prorotype from several evaluations in my 1st assignment.
+Then I evaluated the usability to get some damage to make my design better.

+In this evaluation, I added a button to find out how to create an account, I deleted the news display on the initial display.
+Then I change the close button with a red round.
+Add an alternative to change the password that is sending a confirmation to the backup email.
+Before changing the password the user must fill in the email first.

+In conclusion, by evaluating usability, we know which designs make the user comfortable and make it easy so we can make revisions to adjust.

 ### High-Fidelity Interactive-Prototype
 > Create a high-fidelity interactive-prototype based on the `Sketch` you have drawn.
 > You can use any prototyping tools: InVision, Adobe XD, or even Microsoft PowerPoint.